pramodsinghlodhi/NowFiber24/src/README.md

 ```

 **Step 7: Run the Application with a Process Manager**
-It's crucial to use a process manager like **PM2** to keep your application running continuously, even if it crashes or the server reboots.
+It's crucial to use a process manager like **PM2** to keep your application running continuously.

 1.  **Install PM2 globally:**
     ```bash